Graph machine learning: How to combine graph analytics and ML

 The first step is to load your data into your graph database.
 You can then use the data science library to train a machine learning model with your graph data.
 The model can then be used to make predictions.
 In a fraud detection use case, those predictions might include whether two persons are likely to know each or whether a node is likely to be similar to other nodes representing known fraudsters.

-Just like in the previous example, this information can be made readily available in a graph visualization tool.
-For instance, the likelihood that a given node is indeed similar to existing “fraud” nodes can be used to generate alerts in the case management system.
-These alerts can be visually investigated by analysts to eventually confirm or dismiss them.
+Just like in the previous example, this information can be made readily available in a graph visualization tool like Linkurious Enterprise.
+For instance, the likelihood that a given node is indeed similar to existing “fraud” nodes can be used to generate alerts in the Linkurious Enterprise case management system, which can then be assessed as a graph visualization and confirmed or dismissed.

 Analysts can enrich the graph with extra information by flagging a transaction or individual as suspicious or specifying what type of risk it is related to (terrorism funding, trade-based money laundering, etc).